Eyelid Surgery (Blepharoplasty)

 Eyelid surgery (technically called blepharoplasty) is a procedure to remove fat–usually along with excess skin and muscle–from the upper and lower eyelids.
 Eyelid surgery can correct drooping upper lids and puffy bags below your eyes – features that make you look older and more tired than you feel, and may even interfere with your vision.
 However, it won’t remove crow’s feet or other wrinkles, eliminate dark circles under your eyes, or lift sagging eyebrows.
 Blepharoplasty can be done alone, or in conjunction with other facial surgery procedures such as a facelift or brow lift.

 If you’re considering eyelid surgery, this information will give you a basic understanding of the procedure-when it can help, how it’s performed, and what results you can expect.
-It can’t answer all of your questions, since a lot depends on the individual patient and the surgeon.
+It can’t answer all of your questions since a lot depends on the individual patient and the surgeon.
 Please ask your surgeon or consultant about anything you don’t understand.

 WHO IS A CANDIDATE FOR EYELID SURGERY?

-Blepharoplasty can enhance your appearance and your self-confidence, but it won’t necessarily change your looks to match your ideal or cause other people to treat you differently.
+Blepharoplasty can enhance your appearance and your self-confidence, but it won’t necessarily change your looks to match your ideal image or cause other people to treat you differently.
 Before you decide to have surgery, think carefully about your expectations and discuss them with your surgeon,

 The best candidates for eyelid surgery are men and women who are physically healthy, psychologically stable, and realistic in their expectations.
 Most are 35 or older, but if droopy, baggy eyelids run in your family, you may decide to have eyelid surgery at a younger age.

-The initial consultation with your surgeon or his personally and thoroughly trained Surgery Consultant is very important.
+The initial consultation with your surgeon or his personal and thoroughly trained Surgery Consultant is very important.
 They will need your complete medical history, so check your own records ahead of time and be ready to provide this information.
 You will also be required to have a recent eye exam and have the results sent to our office prior to the surgery.

 You and your surgeon should carefully discuss your goals and expectations for this surgery.
 You’ll need to discuss whether to do all four eyelids or just the upper or lower ones, whether skin as well as fat will be removed, and whether any additional procedures are appropriate.

 Your cosmetic surgeon or his Surgery Consultant will explain the techniques and anesthesia that will be used during the procedure and the risks and costs involved.
-(Note: Most insurance policies don’t cover eyelid surgery, unless you can prove that drooping upper lids interfere with your vision.
+(Note: Most insurance policies don’t cover eyelid surgery unless you can prove that drooping upper lids interfere with your vision.
 Check with your insurer.)